 ¼ cup unsweetened Dutch-process cocoa powder

 If your dough is too sticky even after you’ve chilled it, work more flour into the dough while your roll it out.
 To add the white icing stripes, make extra icing without the cocoa powder and use a fork or whisk to dribble white icing over the chocolate iced cookies.

 Whip butter in mixer until pale and fluffy.
 Add sugar, baking soda, salt, vanilla, egg, and whip until blended.
 Add flour ½ a cup at a time while continuing to mix.
 Add cocoa powder slowly until fully mixed into the dough.
 Halvedough and wrap each half in parchment paper.
 Chill in refrigerator for 30 minutes.

 Preheat oven to 350 degrees.

-Take first half of dough and roll it out between parchment paper until ¼ – ½ inch thick.
+Take first half of dough and roll out between parchment paper until ¼ – ½ inch thick.
 Use Mickey Mouse cookie cutter to cut out Mickey shapes.
 Place Mickey cookies on parchment paper lined baking sheet and bake for 14 minutes.
-Continue to roll and cut out the dough until all dough has been cut and baked.
+Continue to roll and cut out dough until all dough has been cut and baked.
 Set cookies aside on parchment paper to cool.

-Sift together confectioners sugar and Dutch-process cocoa powder into a bowl.
+Sift together confectioners sugar and Dutch-process cocoa powder into bowl.
 Add lemon juice and vanilla.
 Add water 1 tablespoon at a time while whisking.
 Stop adding water when icing is thick but spreadable.
 Fill sandwich bag with chocolate icing and cut off bottom corner.
 Pipe icing onto cookies, using knife to evenly spread icing over surface.